grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 1. Now that we have our references configured within Unity and have recompiled, we can call the code to show the ads.
 Let's go back to Visual Studio.

-1. To save you a little typing time (and since the logic is simple and not critical to Windows integration, the code is written, but excluded via a `#if USE_VUNGLE_ADS` pre-processor.
-Go to the top of the **GameManager.cs** file, and uncomment out the `#define USE_VUNGLE_ADS` line and let's now review how Vungle is getting called.
+1. To save you a little typing time (and since the logic is simple and not critical to Windows integration, the code is written, but excluded via a `#if SHOW_VUNGLE_ADS` pre-processor.
+Go to the top of the **GameManager.cs** file, and uncomment out the `#define SHOW_VUNGLE_ADS` line and let's now review how Vungle is getting called.

 1. In the **Start** function,  we initialize Vungle and subscribe to adCompleted event.